molecula/documentation/concepts/_posts/2022-11-06-case-study-crime-data-modeling.md

 ## Task 1: import data to FeatureBase

-You've decided to use FeatureBase to help you query and analyse the data.
+You've decided to use FeatureBase to help you query and analyze the data.

 The first task is to `head` the file and look at the provided schema to get a sense of the columns and, most importantly, what the grain of the data is.